Introduction

 For those who find block scheduling too rigid or tedious to plan manually, tools like FlowSavvy make it easier by creating your schedule automatically.
 Here’s how you can create your automatic, flexible block schedule:

-1. Create a FlowSavvy account: Create and set up your account.
+1. Create a FlowSavvy account: Create and set up your free account.

 2. Set up scheduling hours: Define your available hours for work, personal activities, and breaks.